Cache-Oblivious Representation of B-Tree Structures: Introduction

-In cache-oblivious B-tree data structure~\cite{BDFC05} all vertices of the search tree are stored in~PMA ordered by vEB layout.
-In other dynamic dictionary~\cite{BDIW04}, only the data are stored in PMA and static index tree in vEB layout is built over the PMA.
+In a cache-oblivious B-tree data structure~\cite{BDFC05} all vertices of the search tree are stored in~a~PMA ordered by the vEB layout.
+In other dynamic dictionaries~\cite{BDIW04}, only the data is kept in~the~PMA and a static index tree in vEB layout is built over the PMA.
 Similar techniques are used in trees based on exponential structures~\cite{BCR02}.
 Brodal et al. embedded the dynamic search tree into a static tree in vEB layout~\cite{BFJ02}.
-Umar et al.~\cite{UAH13} proposed a~more complex search tree data structure utilizing vEB layout, which adds support for concurrency.
-All of these data structures come up with their own balancing strategies, which cannot be easily replaced to utilize the tree structure for other purposes.
-In some cases, indirection is used eliminating the tree structure completely.
-Saikkonen and Soisalon-Soininen created a~dynamic memory layout for any binary search tree using rotations~\cite{SSS16}, which is however only cache-aware.
+Umar et al.~\cite{UAH13} proposed a~more complex search tree data structure utilizing the vEB layout, which adds support for concurrency.
+All~of~these data structures come up with their own balancing strategies, which cannot be easily replaced to utilize the tree structure for other purposes such as storing multidimensional keys without total ordering.
+In some cases, indirection is used eliminating the tree structure completely~\cite{BDFC05,BDIW04,BFJ02}.
+Saikkonen and Soisalon-Soininen created a dynamic memory layout for any binary search tree using rotations~\cite{SSS16}, which is however only cache-aware.